-Exceedances in wastewater generated by some Company facilities over the limits prescribed in applicable laws, wastewater discharge permits or agreements with municipalities have been registered in the past and in some recent samplings.
+Exceedances in wastewater generated by some Company facilities over the limits prescribed in applicable laws, wastewater discharge permits or agreements with municipalities have been registered in the past and in some recent samplings, as well as isolated accidental cases of unauthorized discharges.
 At such facilities, the Company has been implementing various measures to reduce wastewater at source and, at certain locations, has upgraded or is upgrading equipment to achieve compliance and prevent future incidents.